12 Best Long Head Bicep Exercises For Massive Peaks

 The cross-body hammer curl is a dumbbell exercise that targets the brachialis, long head and forearm muscles.
 Rather than lifting the weights directly in front of the body, you lift them across the torso.

 Lifting weight across your body immediately puts the long head of your biceps under greater tension.
-It naturally makes it an excellent outer bicep curl if your long head is lagging.
+If your long head is lagging, this naturally makes it an excellent outer bicep curl.

 How To Do